First Look: InterSystems Products in Containers

 Each of these commands is useful separately, for various purposes in different contexts.
 For more information, see Docker run referenceOpens in a new window in the Docker documentation.

 A sample docker run command follows; all of its options are explained in the accompanying text.
-Note that options to the docker run command appear on the command line before the image specification, while options to the InterSystems iris-main program (see InterSystems IRIS in Docker Containers) come after.
+Note that options to the docker run command appear on the command line before the image specification, while options to the InterSystems iris-main program (see InterSystems IRIS in Containers) come after.
+(In this case, the pull command that is part of docker run is not needed, as you have already downloaded the iris image you want to use.)

 Specifies the name of the container, which you can use to refer to the container in other Docker commands, for example docker stop container_name when you want to stop the container.